FILTER BY TAG

 Request

-{"posId" : "123", "setupCode" : "8QW1YS1D"}
+{ "posId" : "123", "setupCode" : "8QW1YS1D" }

 Response to a Successful Request

-The response includes the private key and certificates required in order to establish the secure Mutual Transport Layer Security (mTLS) connection between the PAX terminal and the POS system.
+The response includes the private key and certificates required to establish the secure Mutual Transport Layer Security (mTLS) connection between the PAX terminal and the POS system.
 For security reasons, this example does not show actual private key and certificate response data.

------BEGIN----- Your RSA private key response data appears here. -----END RSA PRIVATE KEY----- -----BEGIN CERTIFICATE----- Your certificate response data appears here. -----END CERTIFICATE----- -----BEGIN CERTIFICATE----- Your certificate response data appears here. -----END CERTIFICATE----- -----BEGIN CERTIFICATE----- Your certificate response data appears here. -----END-----
+-----BEGIN RSA PRIVATE KEY----- Your RSA private key response data appears here. -----END RSA PRIVATE KEY----- -----BEGIN CERTIFICATE----- Your certificate response data appears here. -----END CERTIFICATE----- -----BEGIN CERTIFICATE----- Your certificate response data appears here. -----END CERTIFICATE----- -----BEGIN CERTIFICATE----- Your certificate response data appears here. -----END CERTIFICATE-----